Cloud Providers

 Deploy the Heroku app

-After you have built the app, position yourself in .wasp/build/ directory:
+After you have built the app, position yourself in .wasp/out/ directory:

 assuming you were at the root of your Wasp project at that moment.